Tommy Lee Jones: Later years (2005–present)

 In 2005, the first theatrical feature film Jones directed, The Three Burials of Melquiades Estrada, was presented at the 2005 Cannes Film Festival.
 Jones's character speaks both English and Spanish in the film.
 His performance won him the Best Actor Award at Cannes.
 His first film as a director had been The Good Old Boys in 1995, a made-for-television movie.

-Two strong performances in 2007 marked a resurgence in Jones's career, one as a beleaguered father investigating the disappearance of his soldier son in In the Valley of Elah, the other as a Texas sheriff hunting an assassin in the Oscar-winning No Country for Old Men.
-For the former, he was nominated for an Academy Award.
+Two strong performances in 2007 marked a resurgence in Jones's career.
+For his role as a beleaguered father investigating the disappearance of his soldier son in In the Valley of Elah, he received an Academy Award nomination.
+His next role as a Texas sheriff hunting an assassin in the Best Picture-winning No Country for Old Men brought him critical acclaim, a BAFTA nomination, and two Screen Actors Guild Awards nominations (Supporting Actor and Outstanding Ensemble).

 Jones has been a spokesman for Japanese brewing company Suntory since 2006.
-He can be seen in various Japanese T.V. commercials of Suntory's Coffee brand Boss as a character called "Alien Jones", an extraterrestrial who takes the form of a human to check on the world of humans.
+He can be seen in various Japanese television commercials of Suntory's Coffee brand Boss as a character called "Alien Jones", an extraterrestrial who takes the form of a human to check on the world of humans.
 Many of these commercials can be seen on YouTube.
 In 2011, Jones appeared in public service announcements on Japanese television, joining a number of other popular figures who sang two sentimental songs in remembrance of those lost in the 2011 Tōhoku earthquake and tsunami.

-In 2010 Jones appeared alongside Ben Affleck in the recession drama The Company Men.
+In 2010, Jones appeared alongside Ben Affleck in the recession drama The Company Men.
 The film premiered at the Sundance Film Festival, where early reviews praised Jones's performance as "pitch-perfect".
-Jones had a role in the Marvel Studios film, Captain America: The First Avenger (2011).
+Jones played Colonel Chester Phillips in the Marvel Studios film, Captain America: The First Avenger (2011).
 He also directed, produced and co-starred with Samuel L. Jackson in an adaptation of The Sunset Limited (2011).

 In 2012, there was another turning point in Jones's career, starting with playing Agent K again in Men in Black 3, portraying Arnold Soames in the romantic dramedy Hope Springs, and co-starring as Thaddeus Stevens in Steven Spielberg's Lincoln.
-Jones's performance in Lincoln received wide critical acclaim, and he was nominated for an Oscar for the fourth time, for Best Supporting Actor.
-Since Lincoln, Jones has continued appearing in popular films, including Jason Bourne (2016) and Ad Astra (2019).
+Jones's performance in Lincoln received wide critical acclaim, and he was nominated for the Golden Globe, BAFTA, two Screen Actors Guild Awards (Supporting Actor and Outstanding Ensemble), and Academy Award.
+Since Lincoln, Jones has continued appearing in popular films, including portraying CIA Director Robert Dewey in the action thriller film Jason Bourne (2016) and missing astronaut H. Clifford McBride in the sci-fi Ad Astra (2019), co-starring Brad Pitt, Ruth Negga, Liv Tyler, and Donald Sutherland.